tigera-solutions/Hands-on-workshop-for-Kubernetes-Security-for-AWS-Azure-and-GCP/readme.md

 ```
 ## 2. Connecting your cluster to Calico Cloud (Lab1)
 #### 1. Connect your cluster
+Please use the Service Connect Command - Install script provided in the welcome email and/or support.tigera.io portal.
 ```
  curl https://installer.calicocloud.io/xxxxxx_yyyyyyy-saay-management_install.sh | bash
 ```